Responses to: Frequently Asked Questions about Hebron

 sovereign independent State" named Transjordan[8].
 This act had no foundation in

-and thus the legality of the country of Transjordan has always been
+law and thus the legality of the country of Transjordan has always been

 very questionable[9].